Richard Goodwin Keats: Siege of Cádiz and the Mediterranean

 His health only slightly improved, he was called to sea in July 1810.
 Keats hoisted his flag onboard commanded by Captain George Cockburn to take command of the British forces including eight sail of the line and numerous gun-boats off Cádiz, which was at that time blockaded by a French army and threatened with a siege.
 Keats saw the need for further gun boats with more powerful armaments and the Admiralty immediately allowed him to take 30 men from each passing ship of the line, sent shipwrights to construct small gun-boats, and dispatched a number of small frigates and cruisers to supplement the squadron.

-Spanish ships not well placed to take part in the defence of Cádiz were removed from the over-crowded harbour lest they fall into enemy hands.
+Spanish ships not well placed to take part in the defence of Cádiz were removed from the over-crowded harbour lest they fall into French hands.
 Keats directed numerous raids on the French coastal installations, personally leading a number of attacks in his gig.

-In March 1811 a significant force under the command of General Graham was landed behind enemy lines at Algeciras.
+In March 1811 a significant force under the command of General Graham was landed behind French lines at Algeciras.
 They marched thirty miles back to Tarifa, while the ships boats transported the artillery along shore.
 There they were joined by Spanish forces.
 The ensuing battle resulted in the British victory at the Battle of Barrosa.
 On 1 August 1811 Keats was promoted vice-admiral and joined Sir Edward Pellew off Toulon.
 For the second time in his career the promotion was extended down to him, indicating Keats was the particular officer the Admiralty sought to recognise.
 Keats's health remained compromised.
 He was given the option to continue in his independent command at Cádiz or to join the Mediterranean fleet as second in command to his long-time friend Sir Edward Pellew, and chose the latter.
 Pellew's biographer, C.N Parkinson wrote: "If ever Pellew found a kindred spirit it was in the warm-hearted warrior soul of Keats; and if ever he yielded to another in seamanship, it was the same man.
 They made an odd pair; Pellew – big, gregarious; Keats – short, urbane, but they were as one in purpose.
 'With such a man you have everything to expect and nothing to fear,' Pellew wrote."